JAlcocerT/JAlcocerT/content/blog/py-stonks-2.md

 ### From Data In Motion to PyStonks

+With matplotlib you can do such cool custom graphs: *they wont be interactive though*

-![Survivorship bias with a dividend stock that broke its dividend increase track record](/blog_img/data-experiments/MMM_dividends_pct_12m.png) https://jalcocert.github.io/JAlcocerT/python-financial-data-with-yfinance/#with-dividend-reinvestment
+![Survivorship bias with a dividend stock that broke its dividend increase track record](/blog_img/data-experiments/MMM_dividends_pct_12m.png)

+https://jalcocert.github.io/JAlcocerT/python-financial-data-with-yfinance/#with-dividend-reinvestment

 https://plotly.com/python/horizontal-bar-charts/